4G Internet Setup Troubleshooting

 storage_conf: ram

-Here we are looking to see if the net_conf is set to global.
+Confirm that net_conf is set to global.

-modem.connection execute AT#FWSWITCH?
+modem.connection execute AT#FWSWITCH?'

 Data:'FWSWITCH:40:1'